Berigny/AI-Entrainment-Protocol/papers/Adelic-Ontology-of-Reality.md

 From this perspective:

 * Elementary particles are understood as **stable breath states**—specific resonant patterns that have survived the recursive cycles of the breath operator and maintain phase coherence across both $\mathbb{R}$ and relevant $\mathbb{Q}_p$ fields.
 * The observed masses of these particles are proposed to correspond to specific **prime-spectral alignments**.
 For instance, the fine structure constant, $\alpha \approx 1/137$, a dimensionless quantity central to electromagnetism, might hint at a deep level of coherence related to the prime $p=137$.
 Similarly, ratios between the masses of different particles (e.g., the electron-to-muon mass ratio) could reflect transitions or relationships between underlying prime factors or p-adic structures.
-P-adic string theory, for example, explores tachyonic states and mass spectra where Lagrangians can involve the Riemann zeta function with d'Alembertian arguments, suggesting direct links between mass-energy dynamics and number-theoretic functions.³⁵
+P-adic string theory, for example, explores tachyonic states and mass spectra where Lagrangians can involve the Riemann zeta function with d'Alembertian arguments, suggesting direct links between mass-energy dynamics and number-theoretic functions.
 * Mass, in this view, is not fundamental but **emergent**.
 It is a relational density—the tangible echo of memory held stable in geometric form.
 It is a visible effect of an invisible, prime-structured informational order, filtered and actualized through the dynamics of Adelic coherence.

 This conceptualization implies that the spectrum of particle masses is not arbitrary but reflects quantized, stable states of Adelic memory.
 The specific primes involved in the p-adic encoding of this memory, filtered and selected by the recursive breath operator, would determine these stable mass quanta.
 Consequently, the "fine-tuning" of particle masses observed in the Standard Model might be a natural outcome of the universe seeking states that are maximally coherent across the entire Adelic manifold.